PerplexDigital/Perplex.ContentBlocks/README.md

 Release notes are [available here](RELEASE_NOTES.md).

-## Umbraco 9+ / .NET 5+
+## Umbraco 10+ / .NET 6+

-ContentBlocks 2.0 adds support for Umbraco 9+ / .NET 5+ and is [out now on NuGet](https://www.nuget.org/packages/Perplex.ContentBlocks).

-The package is compatible with the following Umbraco versions:
+ContentBlocks v3 supports the following Umbraco versions:

-- 8
-- 9
 - 10
 - 11
+- 12
+- 13

 It can be installed as usual via NuGet:

 `dotnet add package Perplex.ContentBlocks`

--or-

-`Install-Package Perplex.ContentBlocks`

-Version 2.0 is direct port of `v1.9.0` and the API is almost identical.
-There is a small change in the way you render the Content Blocks in your Razor view for v9+ only.
-See [Rendering Content Blocks](#rendering-content-blocks) for details.
+For older versions of Umbraco, use v1 or v2.

+v3 is backwards compatible with v2 and contains no breaking changes except it no longer supports .NET Framework / Umbraco 8.
+It adds support for using View Components to render blocks and static files (`App_Plugins\Perplex.ContentBlocks`) are now distributed as part of a Razor Class library (`Perplex.ContentBlocks.StaticAssets`).

+When upgrading from v2, make sure to remove the physical `App_Plugins\Perplex.ContentBlocks` folder from your project.
+The v3 static assets will be loaded from the RCL without being on disk in your project during development.

 ## Demo